-The site is located at the midpoint between New York and Albany and across the from Poughkeepsie.
+The site is located at the midpoint between New York and Albany and across the Hudson River from Poughkeepsie.
 It is a 90-minute drive to Manhattan, a 65-minute drive to Albany, a 50-minute drive to White Plains, and provides easy access to every major market in the Northeast.